Biotechnology: What is this?

 Biotechnology is not limited to laboratories or specific production facilities.
 Instead, it surrounds everyone daily — often unnoticed.
 Many applications are already integrated into everyday routines and influence various aspects of life.
 Below are three everyday cases:

 Optimized fertilizers, more resilient plants, and biological crop protection products are based on biotechnological processes.
 These products benefit agriculture first and ultimately consumers.
-Biotechnology contributes significantly to the availability and sustainability of food.
+Biotechnology plays a significant role in enhancing the availability and sustainability of food.

 Toothpastes and mouthwashes may contain biotechnologically derived components, such as special enzymes or probiotic bacteria.
 Such formulations use biological mechanisms to break down harmful germs, dissolve plaque, and specifically influence the oral microbiome.